xtnctx/ArnoldsCatMap/README.md

-This is  done by iterating infinitely until we get the same  image.
-This is  done using the OpenCV module in python.
+This is done by iterating infinitely until we get the same image with the help of OpenCV module in python.

 ```